A mealie a day provides much of the sugars and starch we need for energy.

 I was shocked to read in the Witness recently, as I am sure many of you were, that 27% of South African children under the age of five are permanently stunted, one of the worst countries in the world.
 The reasons are complex, but I started wondering if the epidemic of rats, the world’s worst invader specie, are not part of the cause.

 Refined maize meal, like cake flour, has zero of these nutrients; it is high on the list of truly junk food, and not fit for human consumption.

 Whole mealies are high in insoluble fibre which is indigestible unless you have a blooming colon; that should contain an incredible 2kg of friendly bacteria and other bugs that together are known as the normal flora.
 Maas, yoghurt with live culture and kefir act as excellent sources of these probiotics.
 Otherwise they and whole grain maizemeal would likely give one a bellyache.

-A mealie a day is a staple in many countries but once refined it becomes a junk food of the highest order, not fit for human consumption; that is one of the causes of stunting.
+A mealie a day is a staple in many countries but once refined it becomes a junk food of the highest order, not fit for human consumption; it is one of the causes of stunting.

 At our green home, we rely on mealies in the summer for these important nutrients, along with several varieties of green beans and eggs.
 That would provide the full complement of amino acids that are required to prevent stunting of our children.

 If I was the Minister of Health, and concerned about South Africa’s children, I would start prodding the environmentalists to find a Pied Piper to deal with the rats; that is a very complex long term situation.
-My thoughts would turn to worm farming to manage the waste from our kitchens; that is the chief cause of the epidemic of rats.
+My thoughts would turn to worm farming to manage the waste from our kitchens; that is the chief cause of the infestation.